🔍 공개 퀴즈 검색

 1. Tertiary consumers are pickier eaters

-3. They need less food
+3. They need less food to survive

-4. They are smaller
+4. They are physically smaller

 Biomass pyramids can be inverted in aquatic ecosystems because:

-1. Fish are heavier than algae
+1. Fish are heavier than algae in the water

-2. There's more water
+2. There is more water available for growth

-4. Decomposers are abundant
+4. Decomposers are very abundant in water

 What happens to energy that doesn't transfer to the next trophic level?

-1. It's stored forever
+1. It's stored forever in organisms

-3. Converted to matter
+3. Converted to matter permanently

-4. Goes back to the sun
+4. Goes back to the sun eventually

 Eating lower on the food chain (e.g., plants instead of meat) is more efficient because:

-1. Plants taste better
+1. Plants taste better than meat

-2. Plants have more energy
+2. Plants have more total energy

-4. Animals are harder to catch
+4. Animals are harder to catch and eat

 Gross primary productivity (GPP) includes:

-1. Energy from consumers
+1. Energy from consumers only

-3. Energy in decomposers
+3. Energy stored in decomposers

 4. Only energy available to consumers